The 30 Day Squat Challenge has been getting a lot of attention online and in the media.

 But does it work?
 It certainly does.
 The benefits are countless and they include:

 - Increasing your overall flexibility.

-You can do the challenge at home, and the program is designed to move forward logically and safely.
+The big advantage of this program is that you can do the challenge at home.
+It is designed to move forward logically and safely.

-There’s the right way to do squats, which will give you all of the benefits we’ve already mentioned, and then there’s the wrong way to do these.
-In order to avoid injury you should:
+There’s the right way to do squats which will give you all of the benefits we’ve already mentioned.
+And then there’s also the wrong way to do this movement.
+In order to avoid injury, you should:

 - Put each foot shoulder-width apart.

 - Looking straight ahead, keeping the back straight, you’ll start lowering yourself down by bending the knees.
 Make this movement to look and feel like you’re sitting down in a chair.